-In \secref{hnns} we prove \thmref{hnn}.
-We prove \thmref{free} in \secref{afp}.
-In both these sections, a canonical form for palindromic words will be obtained and then applying a quasi-homomorphism, it will be shown that the quasi-homomorphisms will be bounded if $G$ has finite palindromic width.
-Then we shall construct a sequence of elements in our groups where $\Delta$ will be bounded away, thus establishing the infiniteness of the palindromic widths, and proving the theorems.
+We prove \thmref{hnn} in \secref{hnns} and \thmref{free} in \secref{afp}.
+For both the proofs, a canonical form for a palindromic word will be obtained.
+Then it will be shown that the underlying quasi-homomorphism $\Delta$ will be bounded if $G$ has finite palindromic width.
+Finally, a sequence of elements in the underlying group will be noted where $\Delta$ will be bounded away, thus establishing the infiniteness of the palindromic widths. and proving the theorems.

 {\bf Notation.} Let $f$ and $g$ be functions over non-zero integers.
 We write $f =_m g$ to denote that $f(k)=g(k)$ for all values of $k$ except at most $m$ values.
 Then clearly, $f =_m g$ and $g =_n h$ implies $f =_{m+n} h$.
 Also $f =_m g$ and $f' =_n g'$ implies $f+f' =_{m+n} g+g'$.